comprobo20/comprobo20.github.io/How to/run_the_neato_simulator.md

 ### ``raw_vel``

 you publish to this topic set the left and right wheel velocities independently (rather than setting linear and angular velocities).
-You can use this is ``cmd_vel`` for controlling the robot, whichever is easier.
+You can use this as ``cmd_vel`` for controlling the robot, whichever is easier.

 ### ``rosout``